Best barre studio software in 2026

 - No native consumer marketplace

 We're listing Junocal first with full disclosure.
-For boutique independent barre studios that run leveled drop-in classes alongside term-based beginner blocks and teacher trainings, Junocal's primitives match the operational shape natively.
+If you run a boutique independent barre studio with leveled drop-in classes alongside term-based beginner blocks and teacher trainings, you can set all of it up without manual workarounds.
 For franchise scale, the platforms below fit better.

 2. Mindbody